pcaston/OpenPeerPower.github.io/source/_docs/z-wave/control-panel.markdown

 The **Polling intensity** says how many poll intervals this device is polled on.
 For example, if you set 2 then it's polled on every second interval.

-You can also exclude a Z-Wave devices from Home Assistant.
-You can do that if you have a device that you need to have on the Z-Wave network, but you don't want it to appear in Home Assistant, or if you've got a device that's failed and you're unable to exclude it.
+You can also exclude a Z-Wave devices from Open Peer Power.
+You can do that if you have a device that you need to have on the Z-Wave network, but you don't want it to appear in Open Peer Power, or if you've got a device that's failed and you're unable to exclude it.

 ### Node Values